-Phishing occurs when a hacker or malicious third party attempts to fool you into giving them your account information, which they then use to log into your account and cause damage.
-The scam page typically looks like a company official page but has an unofficial URL.
+Phishing occurs when a hacker or malicious third party attempts to fool you into giving them your account information, which they use to log into your account and cause damage.
+The scam page typically looks like a company's official page but has an unofficial URL.
 Some reported scam URL addresses are listed on PhishTank.

 If you are concerned about the security of your account or worry that you may have fallen victim to a phishing scam, visit our Account and Computer Security page.
 If your account has already been compromised, submit a ticket and secure your account as soon as possible.
 Consider purchasing or downloading a Battle.net Authenticator for an added layer of security.